What happens when you don’t have a solid sales enablement strategy?

 For instance, the average deal size metric helps you expose potential sales cycle bottlenecks.

-You might discover that automating sales processes is de-personalizing the customer journey and that you need to iterate this automation process.
+You might discover that automating sales processes is de-personalizing the customer journey and that you need to iterate on this automation process.

 Sophisticated tools like best-in-class CRMs enable you to monitor the content you send out.